CarlEnglund/CarlEnglund.github.io/_posts/2014-10-31-Sterescopic-Snow-Simlation.markdown

 The result was a snow simulation adopted for usage in the dome.
 It was developed in C++ using OpenGL and a library called SGCT (Simple Graphics Cluster Toolkit).

 A sneak peak can be shown in the picture below.
-The code can be viewed at https://github.com/tistatos/TNM061-StereoSnowSim.
+The code can be viewed [here](https://github.com/tistatos/TNM061-StereoSnowSim).

 <img src="./img/sss.jpg" alt="Stereoscopic Snow Simlation" style="width:500px;height:500px">